cloud-ark/kubeplus/README.md

-## KubePlus - CRD for CRDs to design Kubernetes multi-tenant services from Helm charts
+## KubePlus - CRD for CRDs to design multi-tenant platform services from Helm charts

+Kubernetes platform engineering teams prepare their clusters for sharing between multiple users and workloads.
+This requires them to build platform services with appropriate tenant level isolation and resource consumption tracking.
+The key challenge in building such services is to enable a self-service experience and avoid the dreaded exchange of YAMLs between platform teams and their cluster users.
-Kubernetes platform engineering teams prepare their clusters for sharing between multiple users or workloads.
-KubePlus is a framework to create multitenant environments on a Kubernetes cluster.
-It involves taking a Helm chart representing an operational workflow and building a Kubernetes API to deliver it as a service, along with attaching required policies and Prometheus monitoring to such a service.
+KubePlus solves this problem for Kubernetes platform engineering teams.
+It is a framework to create multi-tenant platform services with the required isolation guarantees and per-tenant consumption metrics tracking.
+KubePlus achieves this by providing a mechanism that takes Helm charts of operational workflows and builds Kubernetes APIs to deliver them as-a-service, along with attaching required policies and Prometheus monitoring to them.
 The Kubernetes APIs thus created provide platform engineering teams a Kubernetes-native way to create, govern and monitor multitenant environments on their clusters.

 <p align="center">
 <img src="./docs/platform-team-challenge.png" width="500" height="250" class="center">